Piecewise Deterministic Sampling for Constrained Distributions: Numerics and discussions

-A distribution frequently occuring in machine learning applications \citep{mcauliffe2006nonparametric,fei2005bayesian}, particularly in the area of text modeling \cite{blei2003latent} is the Dirichlet distribution.
+A distribution frequently occurring in machine learning applications \citep{mcauliffe2006nonparametric,fei2005bayesian}, particularly in the area of text modeling \cite{blei2003latent} is the Dirichlet distribution.
 A typical problem in this area is the latent Dirichlet allocation (LDA).
 The aim of LDA is to find topics a document belongs to, based on the words in it.
+In this section, we focus on sampling from a Dirichlet posterior which is a fundamental component of the full LDA model with the additional advantage that the true solution is known.

 Let $n_i$ denote the number of appearances of category $i$ where $i=1,\ldots,d$ and let $x_i$ denote the probability of an occurrence of the category $i$.
 We impose a conjugate Dirichlet prior with parameter ${\alpha} = (\alpha_i)_i$ on ${x}$ with $\alpha_i >0$.
 Since the likelihood follows a multinomial distribution, the unnormalized posterior $\pi({x}|{n})$ is the Dirichlet distribution with parameter $({n}+ {\alpha})$ defined by